Roger V. "The Roger V Show" (Variety Records, 197--?) (LP)

 (Produced by Dave Wooten)

 As outlaw albums with druggie references go, this one really delivers the goods...
 Nearly every song on this Oregon bad-boy's album has a controlled-substance theme, including cheerful ditties such as "Cocaine For My Brain," "Get High, Get Stoned, Get Drunk," "Stoned Again At Club 756" and "My Daddy Is A Country Junky."
 Yee-haw!!
-Voss might be laying it on a bit thick, but devotees of stoner country will definitely want to check this one out.
+Voss might be laying it on a bit thick, but devotees of stoner twang will definitely want to check this one out.

 Jim Voytek "Volume 1" (Autumn Hill Productions, 1978) (LP)